An Electromagnetic Pulse (EMP) Attack?

 Did High-Altitude EMP Cause the Hawaiian Street Light Incident? [pdf]

-Typical news articles on this subject:
+Typical news articles on this subject or closely-related subjects:

 For Half a Century, Our Calculations on Nuclear Explosions in Space Have Been Wrong, Los Alamos Scientist Reveals.
 On July 9, 1962, the largest in a series of tests involving nuclear explosions in space was conducted by the United States.
 Dubbed Starfish Prime, the test involved the launch of a W49 thermonuclear warhead developed at Los Alamos from Johnston Atoll in the Pacific Ocean.
 The warhead detonated approximately 250 miles above the Earth, producing belts of radiation as high-energy electrons became trapped, amplifying the magnitude of the natural Van Allen radiation belt and increasing the potential adverse effects of the trapped radiation. [...]
 Following the 1962 Starfish Prime test, the effects of the creation of artificial radiation belts disabled at least six satellites during the ensuing months, with radiation causing significant damage to their electronic systems and solar arrays.
 Among the satellites damaged were Telstar, the first commercial relay satellite, as well as the Transit Research and Altitude Control (TRAAC) satellite, Transit 4B, and Ariel 1, the first British-American satellite.
 Today, researchers rely on heliophysics models to explore natural phenomena that includes shielding provided by Earth's magnetic fields against the solar wind and cosmic rays.
 These models also help determine the processes underlying how electrons become trapped in the near-Earth environment following a nuclear explosion in space, forming artificial radiation belts that are capable of damaging spacecraft in orbit.